Pool Safety Net

 Some common factors that can increase times are lack of access to certain areas of the pool, very large pools, and some pool shapes will create tension issues.

+Almost every pool, spa or water feature we have encountered can have a safety net installed.
 However, safety nets are not ideal for every pool or spa, specifically if an area of the pool or spa is tough to access.

 In order to be safe, the net needs to be anchored on all sides.
-If a side is left unanchored, then that area has the potential of trapping someone under the net if they were to fall through.
+If a side is left un anchored, then that area has the potential of trapping someone under the net if they were to fall through.

 If your pool or spa has an area that cannot be accessed on land and you must enter the water a net is still an option.
 This is referred to as a swim-up removal.
 However, because electric tools are used during the install your pool or spa will need to be emptied for the installation.

 The openings on a pool safety net are 10cmx10cm.
 These openings will allow small debris (leaves) and particles (dust, dirt) to go through the openings while keeping large debris (tree branches) out.An optional leaf cover is available in addition to the net.
 A leaf cover is a lightweight custom cover that is custom shaped to your pool and pool net.
 The leaf pool cover does not provide safety when used on its own.
 However, when used in combination the safety net and leaf cover will provide both safety and debris protection for your pool or spa.

 - Stay at the pool, preferably in the pool, at all times when your child is swimming or playing around the pool.

 - Never leave your child alone, even to get your cell phone or to answer the doorbell.
 Take your child with you if you must leave the pool area.